jakkekz/CS2KZ-Mapping-Tools/README.md

 ### Updating

+**Important: Close Counter-Strike 2 before updating!**

+1. Make sure CS2 is completely closed
-1. Download the latest `CS2KZMappingTools.exe` from the [Releases](https://github.com/jakkekz/CS2KZ-Mapping-Tools/releases) page
+2. Download the latest `CS2KZMappingTools.exe` from the [Releases](https://github.com/jakkekz/CS2KZ-Mapping-Tools/releases) page
-2. Run `CS2KZMappingTools.exe`
+3. Run `CS2KZMappingTools.exe`
-3. Open `Settings` -> `Clear Temp Folder`
+4. Open `Settings` -> `Clear Temp Folder`
-4. Ready to go again
+5. Ready to go again

+OR press the green download button in the top right of the window.

 ## ⚙️ Configuration

 The application automatically:
 - Downloads and installs the latest Metamod versions
 - Updates CS2KZ plugin to the latest release
-- Configures CS2 for optimal mapping workflow
-- Caches downloaded components in `%TEMP%\.CS2KZ-mapping-tools`

 ### Settings